Learn how to make snowflake printed tea towels using fabric paint and silkscreens. A fun and easy craft idea you can keep or give away!

 For the design, I selected a collection of Martha Stewart snowflake silkscreens, as well as a light blue-green paint (cloud) and a dark grey colour (arrowhead).

-To begin with, I centered a large snowflake on the bottom of one tea towel about 4″ up.
+To begin, I centered a large snowflake on the bottom of one tea towel about 4 inches up.
 I affixed the adhesive screen and taped off the perimeter with painter’s tape to be safe.

 Next, I mixed one part fabric medium to two parts paint and applied a generous amount on one side of the silkscreen.
 Using the squeegee, I pulled the paint across the silkscreen, making sure to cover the open pattern.
 I used the squeegee to take off any excess.